gauravsh0812/AutoMATES/README.md

 # automates_scripts

-ParsingLatexEqns_CreatingTexFiles.py --> Python code to parse the equations from the latex source codes of research papers and creating tex files of them.
+ParsingLatexEqns.py --> Python code to parse the equations from the latex source codes of research papers.

+TeX_Builder.py --> Python code to build TeX files of the equations parsed using "ParsingLatexEqns.py".

-tex2pdf_png.py --> Python code to get pdf files of equations using tex files, created in the ParsingLatexEqns_CreatingTexFiles.py, using "pdflatex".
-Also, create images(.png) of the equations.
+TeX2pdf.py --> Python code to get pdf files of equations from their TeX files, using "pdflatex".

-latex2image.py --> Its is also a python code performing similar function as of tex2pdf_png.py.
-The only difference is that the code has additional function of creating tex files.
+pdf2png.py --> Python code to render .png image of the pdfs.

-latex_mml_MathJax_converter.py --> Python code to covert latex equations to MathML code using "MathJax".
+LaTeX_MathML_Converter_MathJax.py --> Python code to covert latex equations to MathML code using "MathJax".

-latex_mml_latex2mml_converter.py --> Python code to covert latex equations to MathML code using "latex2mml" library.
+LaTeX_MathML_Converter_latex2mml.py --> Python code to covert latex equations to MathML code using "latex2mml" library.

 json2js.py --> Python code to convert json file to javascript format.